Paper airplane icon

 By all means, visit and have a freaking sick time chasing waterfalls, doing some CrossFit and eating acai bowls, but then be sure to visit a few of the other thousands of islands that make up Indonesia.
 Unless you’re looking for the ultimate digital nomad destination, Bali takes that crown all day long!

-Whether you’re exploring ancient temples on Java, climbing volcanos on Lombok or chasing sunsets (and getting chased by lizards) on Komodo, Indonesia is one of the top destinations for backpackers wanting to embrace island life.
+Whether you’re exploring ancient temples on Java, climbing volcanoes on Lombok or chasing sunsets (and getting chased by lizards) on Komodo, Indonesia is one of the top destinations for backpackers wanting to embrace island life.

 Just ya know, go easy on the Bintangs!